pycom/pycom-documentation/content/datasheets/expansionboards/pyscan.md

 ## Pinout

-The pinout of the Pyscan is available as a PDF File
+The pinout of the Pyscan is available as a [PDF File](/gitbook/assets/pyscan-pinout.pdf)

-<a href="/gitbook/assets/pyscan-pinout.pdf" target="_blank"> Pyscan Pinout </a>

 ![](/gitbook/assets/pyscan-pinout-1.png)